kevinlingelbach/320project/index.md

-## Covid-19 Vaccine Hesistancy Analysis with Linear Regression
+# Covid-19 Vaccine Hesistancy Analysis with Linear Regression

-## 0. Imports
+## Part 0.
+Imports
-# I use several python libraries both to manipulate and graph the data.
+###### I use several python libraries both to manipulate and graph the data.
 Mainly Pandas, Numpy, Matplotlib, and SKLearn.
 ```python
 import pandas as pd
 import numpy as np